Couple accuses doctor of inseminating woman with his sperm

 - Flight attendant’s dad finds a way to keep her company on Christmas

+He declined comment when reached by phone on Friday.
+His lawyer, Peter Joslin, was out of the office and not available for comment.

-The hospital noted that Coates had a private practice and was not an employee of the medical center.
+The hospital, now named University of Vermont Health Network at Central Vermont Medical Center, said it could not speak to the lawsuit but noted that Coates had a private practice and wasn’t employed by the medical center.

+Jerome O’Neill, a lawyer for the Rousseaus, said he didn’t know if other women were possibly affected but referred in general to other cases where more than one woman was inseminated.

+A retired Indianapolis fertility doctor used his own sperm to impregnate possibly dozens of women after telling them the donors were anonymous.
+Dr. Donald Cline was given a one-year suspended sentence last year after he pleaded guilty to two counts of obstruction of justice.